Castiel (Supernatural): On the run from Heaven

 In "Goodbye Stranger", Castiel has been completely brainwashed by Naomi and has killed thousands of copies of Dean ruthlessly.
 Castiel is sent to find the angel tablet and tortures and kills the demons also looking for it, drawing Sam and Dean's attention.
 Sam and Dean track down someone who knows the location of one of Lucifer's Crypts where the angel tablet is, and in the ensuing scuffle, Sam ends up in trouble.
 Castiel saves Sam and captures one of the demons, claiming under Naomi's orders that he is searching for the second half of the demon tablet and that the demons are searching for a parchment that will allow them to translate it without a Prophet.
 Castiel tortures the demon who tells them where to find Meg, but kills her before she can reveal the truth to Sam and Dean.
 Castiel heads off alone and rescues Meg who explains what the demons really want.
 While Naomi initially wants her killed to prevent that, Castiel is able to make a case to keep her alive.
-The group then go to the warehouse where the crypt is and before heading inside with Dean, Castiel reveals that Sam is damaged by his trials on a level that even Castiel can't fix.
+The group then go to the warehouse where the crypt is and before heading inside with Dean, Castiel reveals that Sam is damaged by his trials on a level that even Castiel cannot fix.
 Castiel and Dean locate the angel tablet and Castiel has to have Dean get it as it is warded against angels.
 However, Naomi orders Castiel to kill Dean and though he fights it, he has no control over his actions.
 As he is about to kill him, Dean manages to break through to Castiel's heart and he breaks free of Naomi's influence.
 He picks up the angel tablet which completely severs Naomi's connection to and control over him.
 Castiel heals Dean and explains what happened, but senses that he must now protect the tablet from everyone, even Dean.
 Castiel is later seen traveling on a bus to an unknown destination with the tablet.
 Despite losing the tablet, Naomi is somewhat satisfied as according to her, Castiel is doing what he is supposed to be doing.
 Naomi later comes to Dean.
 In an attempt to gain his trust, presumably because she knows Castiel is one of his weak spots, she lies to Dean about Castiel and claims that he misinterpreted everything she has done and is still insane.
-Dean, of course, doesn't believe her.
+Dean, of course, does not believe her.
 Despite this, Castiel is eventually captured by Naomi's forces, but the angel tablet is claimed by Crowley after one of Naomi's angels betrays their location, although this gives Castiel time to escape and reunite with the Winchesters after killing the angel guarding him.